Filoppi/Prey-Luma/Data/Prey-Luma-ReadMe.txt

 - Changing the resolution after starting the game is not suggested, as some effects get initialized for the original resolution without being resized (vanilla issue).
 - FXAA and no AA is not suggested as they lack object highlights and have other bugs (e.g. FXAA can break the game when close to an enemy and looking at the sun) (vanilla issue) (Luma hides FXAA from the settings).
 - Sun shafts can disappear while they are still visible if the sun center gets occluded (this is a bug with the original game, it's slightly more noticeable with LUMA because sun shafts are stronger).
-- Some objects in some levels disappear at certain camera angles (vanilla issue, lowering object details to high or below fixes it).
+- Some objects in some levels disappear at certain camera angles (vanilla issue, lowering object details to high or below fixes it) (it can be fixed with the "Shuttle Bay Fix" mod, see below).
 - Glass can flicker heavily, especially when there's multiple layers of it (vanilla issue).
 - Mission/Items/Enemy indicator icons are misaligned when the game uses lens distortion (vanilla issue).
 - Due to Windows limitations, the game cursor will follow the OS SDR White Level (SDR content brightness) instead of the game's UI paper white.
 Set the Windows SDR content brightness setting to 31 (out of 100) to make it match ~203 nits, as Luma is set to by default.